Council and Committee Guidelines, Charges and Descriptions

 Patient and Public Relations Committee

 Charge: The Patient and Public Relations Committee is responsible for developing and approving printed and web-based media to educate consumers about total joint arthroplasty and the best practices for treatment and recovery.
-Committee members are working on a video project for a consumer audience that will detail what to expect during surgery.

 Practice Management Committee